Gradient-Guided Furthest Point Sampling for Robust Training Set Selection: Results and Discussion

-Here we apply FPS, GGFPS, and URS to the ST function in 2 dimensions.
-The ST function values and corresponding $L^2$ gradient norms, $\mathbf{g}$, are shown in Figure \ref{fig:STGRADHEATMAP} (left and center-left, respectively).
+Here we apply URS, FPS, PCov-FPS, PCov-CUR, and GGFPS (single-$B$), to the ST function in 2 dimensions.
+The ST function values and gradient norms are shown in Figure \ref{fig:STGRADHEATMAP} (left and center-left, respectively).
 In both plots, lighter colors denote higher values.

-To illustrate the result of the GGFPS sampling, a heatmap of 50 ST function GGFPS training sets, each with 100 data points, is shown in Figure \ref{fig:STGRADHEATMAP} (center-right), where lighter colors indicate a higher sampling density.
-With $\beta = 0.5$, GGFPS aligns sampling density with the ST function gradient norm surface (center-left), emphasizing high-gradient regions while ensuring surface coverage.
-Figure \ref{fig:STGRADHEATMAP} (right) shows that for 1{,}000 samples, URS (black dashed) centers around gradient norms of 20, while FPS (red dash-dotted) peaks at norms of 20 and 60.
+To illustrate the result of the GGFPS sampling, a heatmap of 50 training sets, each with 100 data points, is shown in Figure \ref{fig:STGRADHEATMAP} (center-right), where lighter colors indicate a higher sampling density.